moehaemad/Waldo-React-App/README.md

-# Waldo-React-App
+# Simple Generator
-Simple React App to collect system information and to use integrated AWS Postgres RDS to store trivial information.
+This simply creates a random string or random number and adds it to a database to use for passwords or any other use cases that might require a random generator.